gbmhunter/blog/content/electronics/general/altium/altium-scripting-and-using-the-api/pcb-related-api.md

 ## The Name Object

-The confusing thing is, while the parameter Width refers to it's width, the parameter Size refers to the designator height.
+The confusing thing is, while the parameter Width refers to its width, the parameter Size refers to the designator height.